Reference Architecture: Architectural Considerations for the General Data Protection Regulation - GDPR

 Security is enhanced even more by application of granular Citrix policies.
 These policies provide control over many aspects of the workspace: available printers, ability to access network and local drives, or clipboard mapping among many more.
 A special template for “Security & Control” is included with all the best practices and recommended settings.

-To learn more about hardening, refer to the System Hardening white paper.
+To learn more about hardening, refer to the VDA Hardening Guide.

 Given that users often connect from untrusted devices and locations, extra security layers are often welcomed.
 Citrix App Protection Policies provides anti-keylogging and anti-screen-capturing while users are connected in virtual app and desktop sessions.
 Sensitive data, such as credit card numbers, is hidden from malicious programs attempting to intercept.
 Session Watermarking allows administrators to place customizable text overlays in sessions.
 Session Recording saves the entire video stream of a session to a file for later playback.
 These features help deter and remediate possible data exfiltration events.